FAQs

 What are the benefits of Home Care?

 If independence and remaining in your own home is important to you, then deciding to have home care as opposed to going into residential care will be the best option for you.
 Home care is extremely flexible and allows you to have as much or as little help as you feel you need.
+Homecare is ideal for individuals who need assistance with daily activities.
+If you or your loved ones requires help with personal care, mobility, or companionship, our services here at Firstpoint Homecare may be a good fit.

-What types of care do you offer?
+What care at home services do you provide??

 Isn’t Home Care more expensive than residential care homes?